Are you eligible for federal homeowners assistance?

 The LPI process ensures clear and simple communication with the homeowner, stressing that they can, and should, obtain their own insurance policy.
 When a homeowner does not maintain the required insurance, lenders provide reminder notices that the homeowner must secure insurance on the property.

 Did you receive a letter from your lender that they are unable to confirm insurance on your home?
 If so, you should take the following steps immediately to avoid the lender purchasing a policy for the property.

-- If you no longer have insurance coverage, take action immediately to obtain insurance on your home.
+- If you no longer have insurance coverage, take action immediately to obtain an insurance policy on your home.
 As instructed by your lender, provide them evidence of that coverage.